arpitamangal/web-scraping/Github/README.md

-# Who are the Apache Hadoop Github Repo's top contributors?
+# Who are the top contributors of Apache Hadoop Github Repo's?

 ### Leveraging GitHub API